liuaibin001/tvcbuddy/CONTRIBUTING.md

 - README contributors section (for substantial contributions)
 - GitHub contributor statistics

-Thank you for contributing to CC Mate! 🎉
+Thank you for contributing to TVC BUDDY! 🎉

 ---